-Eyjafjallajökull Mountain (Islands’ Mountains’ Ice Cap) or E15 as it is popularly known is a volcanic mountain covered with an ice cap with several tongues or outlet glaciers.
+Eyjafjallajökull Mountain in Iceland (Islands’ Mountains’ Ice Cap) or E15 as it is popularly known is a volcanic mountain covered with an ice cap with several tongues or outlet glaciers.
 Geologically speaking, Eyjafjallajökull is a stratovolcano with a 3 to 4 kilometers wide crater and three peaks.
 The south side of Eyjafjallajökull was once part of the coastline and today, it is rigged with sheer cliffs and spectacular waterfalls such as the famous Skógafoss and Seljalandsfoss.
 The last eruption of Eyjafjallajökull was on April 14, 2010, and resulted in floods and disrupted air travel.

 What is the Location of Eyjafjallajökull Mountain?